azodichr/GenomicPrediction_2018/README.md

-## Formalizing the Feature Selection
+# Feature Selection Analysis
 * Before we were breaking a ML rule by doing feature selection on the whole data set.
 Try a side experiment with FS using BayesA, LASSO, RF, and Relief (top 10, 100, 250, 500, 750, 1000, 1500, 2000).
-Using cv_1, do fs and build the models on groups 1-4, then test the fs model on group 5.
+Using cv_1-cv_10, do FS and build the models on groups 1-4, then test the fs model on group 5.

-Feature selection:

-BayesA:
+## 1. RF and Relief
+These FS methods are built into the Shiu Lab's Feature_Selection.py script.
+I made small changes so that the FS would be done on folds 1-4 of the CV set and changes to the ML_regression.py script allow for it to build the model on that same set and apply it to the cv5.

+Example run: (Will use RF to do feature selection on height (HT), selecting the top 10 features for the first 10 cv_reps.
+<code><pre>python ~/GitHub/ML-Pipeline/Feature_Selection.py -df geno.csv -df_class pheno.csv,HT -f RF -sep ',' -n 10 -CVs CVFs.csv -reps 10 -type r -list T -save geno_HT_RF_10</code></pre>

+## 2. BayesA
+Modified the predict_BayesA.R script to do FS on just cv1-4.
 Rscript FS_BayesA.R maize_DP_Crossa/
 Rscript FS_BayesA.R swgrs_DP_Lipka/
 Rscript FS_BayesA.R soy_NAM_xavier/